fanhousanbu/YetAnotherAA-Validator/contracts/README.md

 ### Environment Setup

-Create a `.env` file in the validator directory:
+Create a `.env` file in the contracts directory:

 ```bash
 # Network RPC